BerkeleyLab/gasnet/docs/memory_kinds_implementation.md

 ## `gex_MK_Create()`

-This API is implemented as described in the MK API (with some renames relative to their first appearance, as detailed earlier in this document), This includes the conditional definition (defined to `1` or undefined) of `GASNET_HAVE_MK_CLASS_CUDA_UVA` and/or `GASNET_HAVE_MK_CLASS_HIP`, each of which is defined only when the respective headers and libs were located at configure
+This API is implemented as described in the MK API.
+This includes the conditional definition (defined to `1` or undefined) of `GASNET_HAVE_MK_CLASS_CUDA_UVA` and/or `GASNET_HAVE_MK_CLASS_HIP`, each of which is defined only when the respective headers and libs were located at configure